 Legends: Rise of a Hero is a mid-core role-playing game with social building elements infused into it.
-Besides exploration, combat and treasure-hunting, players will also be constructing buildings, which can be used to shop for weapons and armor, craft items and recruit friends to their party.
+Besides exploration, combat, and treasure-hunting, players will also be constructing buildings, which can be used to shop for weapons and armor, craft items, and recruit friends to their party.

-The game’s simple point-and-click interface lets you explore different types of terrain, battle monsters and collect treasure at a click of a mouse button.
+The game’s simple point-and-click interface lets you explore different types of terrain, battle monsters, and collect treasure at a click of a mouse button.
 Monsters can’t be avoided once you get into their line of sight.
 The enemy AI is pretty good, but attacks in groups.
 To fend off mob attacks, you can use special skills and weapons.

 5. Game of Thrones: Ascent

 Besides the text-based system, the game allows players to embark on dangerous adventures that involve rescue operations, warfare, even espionage and trade.
-Recruitment of skilled sworn swords as well as careful selection of weapons and skills will determine the outcome of an adventure.
+Recruitment of skilled sworn swords, as well as careful selection of weapons and skills, will determine the outcome of an adventure.
 Despite a non-animated approach to combat, the game’s battle system does not disappoint at all.

 Like other role-playing games, Ascent on Facebook lets you level-up your character to unlock special items and other goodies.
-You will also be constructing special buildings that will let you shop for items, craft special weapons and equipment and collect coins as tax.
+You will also be constructing special buildings that will let you shop for items, craft special weapons and equipment, and collect coins as tax.
 Regular game updates and new content make gameplay more immersive and exciting.
-The story-driven gameplay is something I was looking for in a Facebook game and Ascent doesn’t disappoint at all.
-It has a mature storyline, which I am sure will appeal serious RPG and Game of Thrones fans.
+The story-driven gameplay is something I was looking for in a Facebook game, and Ascent doesn’t disappoint at all.
+It has a mature storyline, which I am sure will appeal to serious RPG and Game of Thrones fans.

 All Screenshots are courtesy of their respective game developers.